getgrav/grav-learn/pages/18/01.basics/03.installation/doc.md

 Please consult the [Troubleshooting](/18/troubleshooting) section for help regarding specific issues.

+> [!WARNING]
-!
-If you have issues with file permissions, please check the [Permissions Troubleshooting documentation](/18/troubleshooting/permissions).
+> If you have issues with file permissions, please check the [Permissions Troubleshooting documentation](/18/troubleshooting/permissions).
 Also, you could look at the [Hosting Guides documentation](/18/webservers-hosting) that has specific instructions for various hosting environments

 ## Grav Updates